bhaskarreddi26/PyHadoop/Apache-Spark-Join-guidelines.md

+> Join is one of the most expensive operations you will commonly use in Spark, so it is worth doing what you can to shrink your data before performing a join.

 - When both RDDs have duplicate keys, the join can cause the size of the data to expand dramatically.
 It may be better to perform a distinct or combineByKey operation to reduce the key space or to use cogroup to handle duplicate keys instead of producing the full cross product.
 By using smart partitioning during the combine step, it is possible to prevent a second shuffle in the join (we will discuss this in detail later).

 - If keys are not present in both RDDs you risk losing your data unexpectedly.
 It can be safer to use an outer join, so that you are guaranteed to keep all the data in either the left or the right RDD, then filter the data after the join.